Genetically modified food controversies: Direct action

 Earth Liberation Front, Greenpeace and others have disrupted GMO research around the world.
 Within the UK and other European countries, as of 2014 80 crop trials by academic or governmental research institutes had been destroyed by protesters.
 In some cases, threats and violence against people or property were carried out.
 In 1999, activists burned the biotech lab of Michigan State University, destroying the results of years of work and property worth $400,000.

 In 1987, the ice-minus strain of P. syringae became the first genetically modified organism (GMO) to be released into the environment when a strawberry field in California was sprayed with the bacteria.
 This was followed by the spraying of a crop of potato seedlings.
 The plants in both test fields were uprooted by activist groups, but were re-planted the next day.

 In 2011, Greenpeace paid reparations when its members broke into the premises of an Australian scientific research organization, CSIRO, and destroyed a genetically modified wheat plot.
 The sentencing judge accused Greenpeace of cynically using junior members to avoid risking their own freedom.
 The offenders were given 9-month suspended sentences.

-On August 8, 2013 protesters uprooted an experimental plot of golden rice in the Philippines.
+On August 8, 2013, protesters uprooted an experimental plot of golden rice in the Philippines.
 British author, journalist, and environmental activist Mark Lynas reported in Slate that the vandalism was carried out by a group led by the extreme-left Kilusang Magbubukid ng Pilipinas or Peasant Movement of the Philippines (KMP), to the dismay of other protesters.
 Golden rice is designed to prevent vitamin A deficiency which, according to Helen Keller International, blinds or kills hundreds of thousands of children annually in developing countries.

 Response to anti-GMO sentiment

 In 2017, two documentaries were released which countered the growing anti-GMO sentiment among the public.
 These included Food Evolution and Science Moms.
 Per the Science Moms director, the film "focuses on providing a science and evidence-based counter-narrative to the pseudoscience-based parenting narrative that has cropped up in recent years".

-158 Nobel prize laureates in science have signed an open letter in 2016 in support of genetically modified farming and called for Greenpeace to cease its anti-scientific campaign, especially against the Golden Rice.
+In 2016, 158 Nobel prize laureates in science signed an open letter in support of genetically modified farming and called for Greenpeace to cease its anti-scientific campaign, especially against the Golden Rice.